 Among other qualifications, Mr. Duffy brings to the board senior leadership experience, including his service as the lieutenant governor of New York, along with extensive experience in government relations, economic development, public policy, and risk management.

-Board of Trustees, State University of New York Board of Directors, Business Council of New York State Board of Directors, Center for Governmental Research
+Selected directorships and memberships Board of Trustees, State University of New York Board of Directors, Business Council of New York State Board of Directors, Center for Governmental Research

 Directors (continued)